 Tarte aux Pommes is a classic French Apple Tart.
 The combination of chopped apples made into a sauce with a nice liqueur and apples slices gives this dessert a nice contrast of textures.
 The glaze is really easy to make and gives a beautiful patisserie style appearance.
 All of this sits on a simple shortbread crust.
 Read on to learn how to make this tasty treat!

-Tarte aux Pommes is your everyday traditional apple tart sold in nearly every patisserie ( pastry shop) in France.
 The ingredients are simple as its preparation technique.
 I prefer this dessert over apple pie, but that is just my taste.
 For this particular recipe, we used a shortbread crust.
 My husband and I find that the caramelizing of the short bread crust adds a new dimension to the taste and texture of this old-time French favorite.
-The glazing of the tart with apricot jelly certainly adds visual appeal to the dessert.
+Glazing the tart with apricot jelly adds visual appeal.
 Although it might be tempting to reach for that vanilla ice cream, I would skip it.
 The taste of this tart is amazing, just by itself.
 I do however recommend a nice cup of coffee or tea, and a couple of friends to share with.

 It is my sincere hope that you enjoy this fabulous dessert as much as I do.